morlandi/django-htmx-forms/README.md

 # HTMX

-The solutions presented to far do not require HTMX.
+**The solutions discussed so far do not require HTMX**.

-In some cases, it's appropriate to get rid of unnecessary dependencies.
+This is nice, since in some contexts it's convinient to avoid any external dependencies.

 Having said this, we will now investigate how HTML can help us in obtaining the same results writing less javascript.

+*TODO ...*